Pilotless planes on the horizon if public acceptance grows, say experts

 "We're nowhere even close to a point where we believe passengers are willing to trade safety for a cheaper aviation system," he said.

-However, artificial intelligence-based avionics systems will eventually be capable of responding to all possible flight scenarios, said Tim Risen of the American Institute of Aeronautics and Astronautics.
+However, artificial intelligence-based avionics systems will eventually be capable of responding to all possible flight scenarios, said Tom Irvine of the American Institute of Aeronautics and Astronautics.

-Public acceptance will also come as unmanned drones are increasingly used for law enforcement and monitoring of agriculture, natural resources and wild fires, Riven added.
+Public acceptance will also come as unmanned drones are increasingly used for law enforcement and monitoring of agriculture, natural resources and wild fires, Irvine added.

 "As long as the safety record holds up...people will start to understand that this technology works as advertised."

-Note: Note to readers: This is a corrected story.
-An earlier version incorrectly identified Tim Risen of AIAA.
-In fact, the person is Tom Irvine